zachary05/chatroom/README.md

-This is a chatroom application base on Socket.io and Express.
+This is a fancy chatroom web basing on Socket.io and Express.
+---

+Usage:

+`$ node server`